AdobeDocs/campaign-standard.nl-NL/help/sending/using/understanding-quarantine-management.md

 * **Genegeerde fout**: bij genegeerde fouten wordt een adres niet in quarantaine geplaatst.
 * **Harde fout**: het desbetreffende e-mailadres wordt onmiddellijk in quarantaine geplaatst.
 * **Zachte fout**: bij zachte fouten wordt het adres niet direct in quarantaine geplaatst, maar neemt het aantal fouten op de foutenteller toe.
-Voor meer op dit, zie [ Zacht foutenbeheer ](#soft-error-management).
+Voor meer op dit, zie [&#x200B; Zacht foutenbeheer &#x200B;](#soft-error-management).

   <!--
   When the error counter reaches the limit threshold, the address goes into quarantine.
 In the default configuration, the threshold is set at five errors, where two errors are significant if they occur at least 24 hours apart.
 The address is placed in quarantine at the fifth error.
 The error counter threshold can be modified.
 For more on this, refer to this [page](../../administration/using/configuring-email-channel.md#email-channel-parameters).
   When a delivery is successful after a retry, the error counter of the address which was prior to that quarantined is reinitialized.
 The address status changes to **[!UICONTROL Valid]** and it is deleted from the list of quarantines after two days by the **[!UICONTROL Database cleanup]** workflow.
   -->

-Als een gebruiker een e-mail als spam ([ kwalificeert koppelt lijn ](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html?lang=nl-NL#feedback-loops)), wordt het bericht automatisch opnieuw gericht naar een technische brievenbus die door Adobe wordt geleid.
+Als een gebruiker een e-mail als spam ([&#x200B; kwalificeert koppelt lijn &#x200B;](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html?lang=nl-NL#feedback-loops)), wordt het bericht automatisch opnieuw gericht naar een technische brievenbus die door Adobe wordt geleid.
 Het e-mailadres van de gebruiker wordt vervolgens automatisch in quarantaine geplaatst met de status **[!UICONTROL On denylist]**.
 Deze status verwijst alleen naar het adres, het profiel staat niet op de lijst van gewezen personen, zodat de gebruiker SMS-berichten en pushberichten blijft ontvangen.

 >[!NOTE]
 >